 Why Your Product Team Shouldn’t Report to Engineering

 Sure, plenty of engineers-turned-entrepreneurs have built successful companies.
-One reason for their success is they understood the value of tension between engineering and product management.
-This understanding ensures the product benefits from multiple viewpoints, and that different teams are advocating for what they believe is best for the company.
+However, one reason for their success is they understood the value of tension between engineering and product management.
+This understanding ensures the product benefits from multiple viewpoints and that different teams are advocating for what they believe is best for the company.

 But a company oriented toward engineering—above, say, marketing—runs the risk of becoming too inward-looking.
-Such a company might focus on the technical elegance of its product, for example, instead of whether that product can achieve a market fit.
+Such a company might focus on technical elegance, for example, instead of whether that product can achieve a market fit.

 For these reasons, you usually do not want to place your product team under engineering.